 The Allman Family Lecture is a yearly lecture that connects SMU students, faculty and the greater Dallas community with highly acclaimed professionals and academic leaders prominent in interdisciplinary disciplines.

-Thursday, October 9th
+Thursday, October 20th

-McCord Auditorium, Dallas Hall, SMU
+McCord Auditorium, Dallas Hall

-This lecture is free and open to the public.
+This Lecture is Free and Open to the Public

+Parking for off-campus guests will be available in the Q lot.
 A parking map can be found here.